 Only in this way can we make an impact on the global networks behind financial crime and the untold societal harm it can bring.

-Thomson Reuters sits at the very center of this effort, with the use of technology and big data, which are important weapons against the perpetrators of financial crime.
+We sit at the very center of this effort, with the use of technology and big data, which are important weapons against the perpetrators of financial crime.

 Technology and financial crime

 At Davos, David Craig, our President of Financial & Risk, led a keynote breakfast discussion on financial crime.

 In it, he outlined how leaders in both public and private sectors – including ourselves – are contributing to a multi-level, broad-based global solution.

 For our part, we are addressing financial crime on many fronts.
 These include: